 Retellable Book Coaching

-It is time for your next great work.
+It is time for your next great work -

-Let us be clear: this is not just a book.
+But let us be clear: this is not just a book.

 This is your living story, designed to be told and retold, tested and given lift along the way.